anskarl/parsimonious/README.md

 Important features:

   - Supports all Thrift types, including unions and binary types.
-  - Supports both Twitter Scrooge and Apache Thrift generated classes.
+  - Supports both Apache Thrift and Twitter Scrooge (experimental) generated classes.
   - Supports nested and recursive structures.
 Please note, for Spark, recursive structures are being serialized to bytes.
   - For JSON, when a Thrift map does not have string type as a key (e.g., a struct) then _Parsimonious_ will convert it to a sequence of key, value tuples (the opposite during decoding to Thrift is also supported).